ec-jrc/lisflood-code/docs/3_step6_running-LISFLOOD/index.md

     <setoption choice="1" name="repStateMaps"/>
     ```

-Some internal state variables of the model (especially lower zone storage) are very much dependent on the parametrisation used.
-Hence, suppose we have ‘end maps’ that were created using some parametrisation of the model (let’s say parameter set A), then these maps should not be used as initial conditions for a model run with another parametrisation (parameter set B).

 2) **Using state/end maps**

 LISFLOOD warm start is managed by two keys in Settings XML file:

 - "StepStart" which is the first output step/date from LISFLOOD model (forecast);
-- "timestepInit" which is the step/date to use as the initial state (usually it's one model step before "StepStart", but it can be any date/step).
+- "timestepInit" which is the step/date to use as the initial state (one model step before "StepStart").

 3) Two different settings are used to **warm start LISFLOOD** if using dates in Settings XML file; or if using steps numbers in Settings XML file: